Alignment vs Balancing

 Main Differences Between Alignment and Balancing

-- Alignment helps get a smoother ride and increases the tire’s life, while balancing achieves a smoother ride, reduces tire wear, the decreases the strain on the drivetrain.
+- Alignment helps get a smoother ride and increases the tire’s life while balancing achieves a smoother ride and reduces tire wear.
+This decreases the strain on the drivetrain.

-- It is time to get an alignment when there is rapid tire wear, squealing tires, etc. Signs of needing a balancing are uneven tire wear, vibrations felt in your seat, floorboard, or steering wheel.
+- It is time to get an alignment when there is rapid tire wear, squealing tires, etc. Signs of needing a balancing are uneven tire wear and vibrations felt in your seat, floorboard, or steering wheel.

-- There can be problems in the alignment due to potholes, mismatched tires, heavy loads, aggressive driving, and normal wear and tear, whereas problems in balancing can be caused by sudden impacts, worn-out suspension parts, normal tire wear, and imperfections.
+- There can be problems in the alignment due to potholes, mismatched tires, heavy loads, aggressive driving, and normal wear and tear.
+In contrast, problems in balancing can be caused by sudden impacts, worn-out suspension parts, normal tire wear, and imperfections.

 - An alignment is more expensive than a wheel balancing.